 |Good||“Mmm, this seems like a good Chocobo”|

 |Great||“This is a great Chocobo”|

-So, as you have probably guessed, Wonderful is the best type of Chocobo, and Poor is… the poorest one.
+So, as you have probably guessed, Wonderful is the best type of Chocobo, and Poor is the worst one.
 The next section contains information on how to catch your desired type of Chocobo.

 The following table shows just how you can find out the type of the Chocobo you have just encountered in battle and wish to catch.
-It is divided into areas (there are 7 different Chocobo tracks around the world map), and in each area you can see which monsters can accompany the Chocobo, and what type will the Chocobo be.
+It is split into 7 areas (since there are 7 different Chocobo tracks around the world map), and in each area you can see which monsters can accompany the Chocobo, and what type will the Chocobo be.